IgniteUI/igniteui-docfx/en/components/combo.md

 - Combo input that displays the selected items is not editable, however due to a browser specifics in IE and FireFox the cursor is visible
 - Backspace works in disabled combo in IE
-- Setting combo's `height` option will currently not affect the component height.
+- Setting combo's `height` option will currently not affect the component input height.
 Follow [this issue](https://github.com/IgniteUI/igniteui-angular/issues/2410), in our Ignite UI for Angular repository, for further updates.

 ### Additional Resources
 <div class="divider--half"></div>